 We climbed slowly.
 The most striking sight I saw next was the Tone river with its multiple dams and reservoirs.
 I took several photos, but the one I liked most is the view over a town which is probably Tsukuba, looking north towards Mount Tsukuba in the distance.
 The ragged remnants of tropical storm Nangka were too far to the north to affect the weather in the Tokyo region.
 As you can see in the photo, there are only scattered clouds.

 It was a great sunny day, and I had a lingering view of Japan as I left.
 We flew over Tokyo and Osaka.
 But by the time the craft reached Osaka, we were already above the continent wide sea of high altitude cumulo-nimbus.
+You feel rootless suspended between the clouds below you and the emptiness of space above you.
 We dropped below it eight hours later when we landed in Delhi.